JSaii/mirai-live/README.md

-# 🩷 WaifuLive - Your AI Desktop Companion.
+# MirAILive - Your AI Desktop Companion.
 Always by your side.
 ⚠️ Currently not accepting PRs while the project is under heavy development.
 Stay tuned!

 ---